A-Venkat-Giri/A-Venkat-Giri/README.md

 - 🔭 I’m currently working as a Software Developer at Capgemini
 - 🌱 I’m currently learning to write clean code
-- 👯 Open to collaborate on projects in the field of AI,HCI for the betterment of our future
+- 👯 Open to collaborate and discuss on projects in the field of Machine Learning, Human Computer Interaction, Wireless Sensing Networks.
 - ⚡ Fun fact: I'm exploring and trying to make new cuisines(Italian, Mexican, Indian,American,British, French).
                           If you think you have a good recipe in your mind, then happy to hear about it.